Induaditya3/dump/README.md

 # installation

-## two ssh key setup for two diffenent github accounts
+## two ssh key setup for two different github accounts

 - add the first one as usual